nakul010/Bing_Crawler/README.md

    ```text
    pip install -r requirements.txt
    ```

-3. Replace `<path of microsoft_rewards.py>` with the path of the `microsoft_rewards.py` file in python_runner.

-4. Now you are ready to run the script by just running python_runner.bat
+3. Now you are ready to run the script by just running python_runner.bat